floooh/yakc/web/p025_debuggerui.md

 CPU because it is shadowed by a higher priority active bank
 - **dark grey**: the memory bank exists but is currently switched off

-The memory mapping visualization updates at 60fps, when keeping the window open while performing operations in the emulator, it is actually possible to watch how the memory banks are mapped in and out of the CPUs address space.
+The memory mapping visualization updates at 60fps.
+When keeping the window open while performing operations in the emulator it is actually possible to watch how the memory banks are mapped in and out of the CPUs address space.